younesbelkada/blog/hf-bitsandbytes-integration.md

 ![Summary](assets/96_hf_bitsandbytes_integration/tf32-Mantissa-chart-hi-res-FINAL.png)

-Float32 (FP32) stands for the standard 32-bit floating point representation.
+Float32 (FP32) stands for the standardized IEEE 32-bit floating point representation.
 With this data type it is possible to represent a wide range of floating numbers.
 In FP32, 8 bits are reserved for the "exponent", 23 bits for the "mantissa" and 1 bit for the sign of the number.
 In addition to that, most of the hardware supports FP32 operations and instructions.

 In the float16 (FP16) data type, 5 bits are reserved for the exponent and 10 bits are reserved for the mantissa.
 This makes the representable range of FP16 numbers much lower than FP32.
 This exposes FP16 numbers to the risk of overflowing (trying to represent a number that is very large) and underflowing (representing a number that is very small).

 For example, if you do `10k * 10k` you end up with `100k` which is not possible to represent in FP16, as the largest number possible is `64k`.
-And thus you'd end up with `NaN` (Not a Number) result and all the prior work is destroyed.
+And thus you'd end up with `NaN` (Not a Number) result and if you have sequential computation like in neural networks, all the prior work is destroyed.
-Usually, scaling is used to overcome this issue, but it doesn't always work well.
+Usually, loss scaling is used to overcome this issue, but it doesn't always work well.

 A new format, bfloat16 (BF16), was created to avoid these constraints.
 In BF16, 8 bits are reserved for the exponent (which is the same as in FP32) and 7 bits are reserved for the fraction.